semaphoreci/docs/docs/examples/deploying_with_git _deploy.md

 This guide shows you how to deploy with [git-deploy][git-deploy].

+We will cover these steps to set up git-deploy on Semaphore:

+1. Create a Git Deploy key that allows pushing to your production Git server.
+2. Store the Git Deploy key in a [Secret](secret) on Semaphore.
+3. Create a deployment pipeline, and attach the Git Deploy key secret.
+4. Run a deployment from Semaphore, and ship your code to production.

 For this guide you will need:

 - [A working Semaphore project][create-project] with a basic CI pipeline.